Back to Outdoors

 Winter: Plan next year's garden improvements and order seeds for early spring planting.
 Use this time for major maintenance tasks like irrigation system repairs and tool maintenance.
 Many smart garden monitoring devices can track soil conditions even during dormant seasons.

-Supporting Wildlife and Pollinators in Your Sustainable Garden
+Wildlife and Pollinator Support: Sustainable Garden Habitat 2026

 Essential Habitat Features